 We are fascinated by the rich wildlife or the beauty of the unspoilt Antarctic natural environment.
 Antarctic sea life includes penguins, blue whales, orcas, Humpback, Minke and Fin Whale, colossal squids and fur seals.
 The emperor penguin is the only penguin that breeds during the winter in Antarctica, while the Adélie penguin breeds farther south than any other penguin.
 The rock-hopper penguin has distinctive feathers around the eyes, giving the appearance of elaborate eyelashes.
 King penguins, chinstrap penguins, and Gentoo penguins also breed in the Antarctic.
 Gentoo and Chinstrap Penguins are the most common at the peninsula.
 The Orca or Killer Whale is also seen in this area.
 There are many seals.
 The Leopard Seal is a predator of penguins and other seals.
 Seals can leave the water and move on dry land to breed, rest and molt.

-We spend full 11 days at Antarctica: exploring, filming, taking pictures.
+We spend full 10 days at Antarctica on this extended trip: exploring, filming, taking pictures.
 We intend to visit magnificent places like:

 - Half Moon Island,